-We have over 10 different styles of off-road wheelchairs, trikes, and bikes (with motorized and manual options) for any body-type or size and we’re renting them out!
-Request a Gear Rental Form if you’re interested by emailing Jim at firstname.lastname@example.org.
+We have over 10 different styles of off-road wheelchairs (with motorized and manual options) for any body-type or size and they are available for rent!
+Request a Gear Rental Form if you’re interested by emailing firstname.lastname@example.org.
 A member of our team will contact you and can talk through which chair would be best for you if you’re not sure.
-You can come pick it up, request delivery, make the payment or suggested donation online (see below for more details), and return it or request pick-up when finished – all without in-person contact if requested.
+You can come pick it up, request delivery, make the payment or suggested donation online (see below for more details), and return it or request pick-up when finished.

 DELIVERY AND PICKUP: We’ll deliver it to you and pick it up (within reasonable distance) for a suggested donation of $50.